 Also with Drs.
 Hovey and Scott, I am working on a project on harm reduction based approaches in shelters.
 This project recently won the Community Engaged Research Award, Lakehead University.

-With Dr. Nadia Verrelli, Laurentian University, Political Science, I have just completed a book manuscript on the Supreme Court Case, R. v.
+Dr. Nadia Verrelli and I have just completed a book on the Supreme Court Case, R. v.
 Ryan, in which a severely abused woman attempted to hire a hit man to kill her husband.
-Our book, No Legal Way Out: R. v.
-Ryan, Domestic Abuse and The Defence of Duress will be published by UBC Press and will be in print fall 2021.
+The book is titled, No Legal Way Out: R. v.
+Ryan, Domestic Abuse and The Defence of Duress.
 We are also completing an historical study of R. v.
 Whynott, an early case in which a woman who killed her husband in the context of abuse was acquitted by a jury.
 This project is also funded by SSHRC.

 Chambers, L. A Legal History of Adoption in Ontario, 1921-2015.
 (University of Toronto Press/Osgoode Society Press, 2016).